addyosmani/github-watchers-button/README.md

 In the future, depending on whether this button gets widely used, multiple theming options and easier customization via -data attributes may also be added.

+##Compatibility

+Confirmed as working with Firefox 5-7+, Chrome 11-Canary, Safari 5+, Opera 11.5+, IE9.
+For some older browsers without gradient support, the buttons should work but may have have a white background (default).
+If you would prefer to include an image-based gradient for this, feel free to via the <code>gitwatch</code> class.

 ##Changelog
 <ul>
 <li>Added watchers capability from API</li>